alessio-proietti/2022-IN490-exam/README.md

 Its title reads _Formal requirements for virtualizable third generation architectures_ and in the body of the text were posited a set of requirements for a computer architecture to support a legit form of system virtualization.

-Virtualization is the creation of a virtual machine (by means of both hardware and software layers) that can virtualize computing resources, such as processors, memory, storage and network connectivity.
-Well, for a virtualization platform to qualify as such it is required to offer the following features:
+Virtualization amounts to the creation of a virtual machine (by means of both hardware and software layers) that can virtualize computing resources, such as processors, memory, storage and network connectivity as well as emulating required peripheral devices.

+For a virtualization platform to qualify as such it is mandatory to present at least the following features:

-- _Fidelity_ : A program running under a virtual machine monitor (VMM) and inside a virtual machine should run (near) exactly as it would if executed on a real machine.
-That is to say the program could expect to be _kicked back_ as intended if it _kicks_ ( = makes) requests to its emulated environment. **VMs perfectly render computing resources**.
+- _Fidelity_ : A program running under a virtual machine monitor (VMM) and inside a virtual machine should run near exactly as it would if executed on a real machine.
+- That is to say the program could expect to be _kicked back_ as intended if it _kicks_ ( = makes) requests to its emulated environment. **VMs perfectly render computing resources**.

-- _Safety_ : Nothing inside virtual machines should escapes the grasp and the sight of the VMM, it has full secure control so it can ensure protection of data and resources.
+- _Safety_ : Nothing from inside virtual machines should escapes the grasp and the sight of the VMM.
+VMM has full secure control so it can ensure protection of data and resources.
 In addition, VMM prevents interference between emulation contexts. **Virtual machines play in a sandbox arranged by VMM**.

 - _Efficiency_ : VMM mediation and monitoring inevitably degrade performance.
-A dominant fraction of execution of privileged instructions must be handled as lightly as possible with hardware or software support and not by the VMM itself. **Efficient Hypervisor (a.k.a.
+Most of execution of privileged instructions must be handled as lightly as possible with hardware or software support and not by the VMM itself. **Efficient Hypervisor (a.k.a.
 VMM) must delegate**.

 ![Alt text](./panopticon.jpg "Jeremy Bentham's Panopticon")

 ## VMs and Containers
-Virtual machines were a great deal in a mainframe world as they has been in the early days of the World Wide Web and the commercial Internet.
+Virtual machines have been a great deal in the old mainframe world and in the early days of the World Wide Web and the commercial Internet too after widespreading demand of hosting services.

 Virtualization importance in then emerging _cloud computing_ industry cannot be overstated and more recently a new paradigm walked into the stage as a promising alternative theory of workload, enabled by so called Operating System-level virtualization (Shared Kernel virtualization).

-Virtual machines are bulky and after created need configuration, installation of software and management of software updates. yes they can be replicated but they are slow to turn off and on.
-In principle they could serve as general purpose host but rapidly become high specialized.
-And it can reveals tricky to manage highly specialized VMs for they usually carry tons of unused, opaque and potentially flawed software.
+Virtual machines are bulky and need maintenance, proper configuration of software and serious management of software updates.
+In principle virtual machines could serve as general purpose host but rapidly tend to become high specialized.
+However also highly specialized VMs usually carry tons of unused, opaque and potentially flawed software, exposing large attack surface.

 It is a flexibility and security nightmare.

 ![Alt text](./containers.jpg "Apples-to-Oranges comparison")

 Luckily, improvements and research in computer engineering and in particular in BSD and Linux Kernel development stream continuously.
-At some point in the last two decades engineers and scientists came up with the idea of *chroot jails*.
+At the turning of the century engineers and computer scientists came up with the idea of *chroot jails*, *cgroups* and later *containers*.

+Jails were first implemented in FreeBSD as a consequence of the desire to establish clean compartmentation between services competing in a shared environment, tipically small, while confining the so called "omnipotent root" (Poul-Henning Kam).

-With jails it is now possible to multiplex _userspace_ and implement _application-level_ segregation of environments for execution.
+With jails and subsequent refining of the concept (aka containers) it is now possible to multiplex _userspace_ and implement _application-level_ segregation of environments for execution.

 Proponents and adopters of this relatively new architecture of computing are trying to fullfill the vision of VMs as _generic hosts_ for _multiple_, _indipendent_ and _specialized_ userspaces called _containers_ that should be as small as a single application and easy to manage, create, start, stop, destroy and connect together. **Crucially containers are supposed to be stateless and light.**